 The composition of the crew changes all the time.
 Even after 16 years of flying with KLM, I still regularly work with people I’ve never met before.
 The destinations change all the time too, as do the passengers.
 No day is ever the same as the day before.
 Or night, for that matter, because I work nights too.

-2. Flight Attendant get to plan there own schedule
+2. Flight Attendant gets to plan there own schedule

 To a large extent, I am able to decide for myself where I fly to and how long I stay away.
 We have a great system for requesting flights, which enables me to see immediately what my chances are of being assigned to a particular flight and how many slots there are for someone of my rank.
 In this profession, you very often have to work on public holidays.
 But if I really, really want to be free on a particular day, then I can use one of my “super jokers”.

-3. Never the worry of what to wear?”
+3. Flight Attendant Never have to worry about what to wear?

 Albert Einstein.
 Steve Jobs.
 Mark Zuckerberg.
 Valerie Musson.
 All people who never have to think about what they should wear to work.
 Long live uniform!